 If you do not have interest in or need to earn college credit, but want to attend a university class on campus, guest auditing may be for you.
 The opportunity is only for lecture courses with the instructor's approval and if space is available.
 Established by Wisconsin law and Board of Regents policy, the tuition is reduced or waived depending on the type of guest auditor.
 There are two types:

 - Senior Guest Auditors are Wisconsin residents age 60 and older.
 Tuition is waived.
-(UGSR is the designation on the admissions application and course roster.)

 Grading for auditors

-Audited courses are listed on a student's official UW–Madison transcript with "AU" in place of number of credits and either "S" (satisfactory) or "NR" (no report) listed for the "grade."
+Audited courses are listed on a student's official UW–Madison transcript with "AU" in place of number of credits and either "S" (satisfactory) or "NR" (no report) listed for the grade.
 Prior to enrolling, Guest auditors discuss with the instructor the standard for earning an "S" in the particular course.

-Senior Guest Auditor
+Senior Guest Auditor admission

 If you are a Wisconsin resident, 60 years or older, and wish to qualify for tuition-free status, apply using the University Special student online application at least three weeks before the start of the term.
 UGSR is the designation on the admissions application and course roster.

 GUEST AUDITOR Admission